rfgordonjr/predictBattingAvgWithLMM/README.md

 ![](plots/escobal02_3.png)

 Clearly 3 years isn't enough.
+What if we repeated the strategy but started with 5 years of history?
+10 years?